brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 ### It's far more robust than Gatsby

 Having watched Gatsby crash and crash and crash while I was doing only  very innocent little things like file moves or *legitimate* edits to Markdown or code, I was pleasantly surprised by how hard it is to crash this much younger, much earlier-in-its-dev-life SSG during site development. *Can* you crash it?
 Oh, yeah.
 Big-time.
-But, when you do, its error messages---at least, in my opinion as a non-expert in JavaScript and its hangers-on---have so far been sufficiently readable that I could resolve issues.
+But, when you do, its error messages --- at least, in my opinion as a non-expert in JavaScript and its hangers-on --- have so far been sufficiently readable that I could resolve issues.
 That definitely [was not](/posts/2019/07/why-staying-with-hugo/) the case with Gatsby.

 I am sure that Gatsby and React adherents will hee-haw at the thought that little Eleventy is tougher than their SSG; but, in my perhaps atypical experience, it is exactly that.
 For someone with sharply limited  free time to fool with this stuff, having an SSG that can take a few shots of [PEBKAC](https://www.computerhope.com/jargon/p/pebkac.htm) and still (usually) hang in there is invaluable.

 ### It's pretty fast

-It doesn't build a site as quickly as Hugo---nothing beats Hugo on that score---but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).
+It doesn't build a site as quickly as Hugo --- nothing beats Hugo on that score --- but Eleventy's build times are impressive enough for me, and I expect this aspect will improve in time, [much as it did for Gatsby in going from v1 to v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).

 While we're on the subject of speed: while I was working on this post, I saw this Leatherman tweet: